— Davidsonville Historic State Park —

 Erected by the State of Arkansas.

 Topics.
 This historical marker is listed in this topic list: Notable Places.
-A significant historical date for this entry is July 7, 1818.
+A significant historical year for this entry is 1819.

 Location.
-36° 9.295′ N, 91° 3.407′ W. Marker is near Black Rock, Arkansas, in Randolph County.
-Marker is on Arkansas Route 166 0.6 miles south of Arkansas Route 361.
+36° 9.301′ N, 91° 3.396′ W. Marker is near Black Rock, Arkansas, in Randolph County.
+Marker can be reached from Arkansas Route 166 0.6 miles south of Arkansas Route 361.
 Located 11 miles south of Pocahontas within the Davidsonville Historic State Park.
 Touch for map.
 Marker is at or near this postal address: 8047 Hwy 166 S, Pocahontas AR 72455, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Public House (a few steps from this marker); County Seat Town (within shouting distance of this marker); Courthouse Square (within shouting distance of this marker); Oldest Town Site in Arkansas (within shouting distance of this marker); Davidsonville's Courthouse
+County Jail (a few steps from this marker); Courthouse Square (within shouting distance of this marker); County Seat Town (within shouting distance

 More about this marker.
 Marker is located within the Public Square on the Historic Townsite Trail.